City Guide for: Pinhão, Portugal

 Airport

-The closest airport to Pinhão is Francisco Sá Carneiro Airport (OPO) in Porto, which is approximately 130 kilometers (80 miles) away.
-From the airport, you can rent a car and drive to Pinhão, which takes around 1.5 to 2 hours.
-Alternatively, you can take a train from Porto's Campanhã train station to Pinhão, which is a scenic journey along the Douro River.
-You can reach Campanhã from the airport via the Metro (Line E - Violet).
-Taxis and airport shuttles are also available to transport you to Porto's train station.
+The nearest airport to Pinhão is Francisco Sá Carneiro Airport (OPO) in Porto, which is approximately 130 kilometers (80 miles) away.
+From the airport, you can rent a car and drive to Pinhão (approximately a 2-hour drive).
+Alternatively, you can take the metro from the airport to Porto's Campanhã train station and then take a train to Pinhão.
+Another option is to arrange a private transfer from the airport to Pinhão.

 Attractions